ohsu-cedar-comp-hub/monailabel_cedar_app/README.md

 2. This app requires some code from the **CEDAR-NVIDIA-Pilot** repository (**note**: the monai_label_app branch):
    [CEDAR-NVIDIA-Pilot GitHub Repository](https://github.com/ohsu-cedar-comp-hub/CEDAR-NVIDIA-Pilot/tree/monai_label_app)

-   **Note:** The code required from that repo has been copied into the inference folder at this project.
+   **Note:** The code required from that repo has been copied into the cedar_nvidia_pilot/monai_label_app folder at this project.
 Use the code here instead.

-3. `cd` to the inference folder, and then install the package with:
+3. `cd` to the cedar_nvidia_pilot/monai_label_app folder, and then install the package with:
    ```bash
    pip install -e .